-Our favorite place for lunch was at Cafe Magistr, a small cafe that serves both Western and Uzbek favorites.
-Plus they had the best Wifi that we found in the city.
+Our favorite place for lunch was Cafe Magistr, a small cafe that serves both Western and traditional Uzbek food.
+Plus, they had the best Wi-Fi that we found in the city.
 It’s a great place to chill, drink a coffee, and catch up on emails.
-Be sure to try the Magistr Pizza and the Ravioli Soup!
-And if you are in the market for a manicure/pedicure or a haircut, the barbershop right next door has the best prices around and a super friendly staff.
+Be sure to try the Magistr Pizza and the Chuchvara Soup!
+And if you are in the market for a manicure/pedicure or a haircut, the barbershop right next door has the best prices around and super friendly staff.

 The Bibikhanum Teahouse is a cute outdoor restaurant near the Bibi-Khanym Mosque.
 It’s a bit touristy in that the servers are all dressed in traditional clothing but prices are reasonable and the food is delicious.
 Be sure to try the “Mantu” and the stuffed peppers!

 The Top 14 Things to Do in Samarkand, Uzbekistan

 1. Visit the Registan

 Of course, one of the top things to do in Samarkand is to visit Registan.
 This iconic landmark of Uzbekistan is a central courtyard surrounded on three sides by impossibly beautiful madrasahs.